wolftype/versor/README.md

 	brew tap home-brew/versions
 	brew install --HEAD llvm34 --rtti, --disable-assertions, --with-libcxx, --with-clang

+Or just download llvm and build clang from scratch.

 If you don't want to or can't compile C++11 code try an [older flavor of vsr](https://github.com/wolftype/versor_1.0.git).
 This older version runs just as fast, but is strictly 3D CGA (i.e. R4,1 metric) since I generated headers ahead of time.